kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 );
 ```

+SSR lets you render your React components on the server into HTML and send it to the user.
+It's useful because it lets users with worse connections start reading or looking at the content while JavaScript is loading.
 The problem with SSR today is a “waterfall”: fetch data (server) → render to HTML (server) → load code (client) → hydrate (client).
-Neither of the stages can start until the previous stage has finished for the app.
+Neither of the stages can start until the previous stage has finished.
 This is why it’s inefficient.

-React 18 lets you use `<Suspense>` to break down your app into smaller independent units.
+React 18 includes architectural improvements to React SSR performance *(with `renderToPipeableStream` and `<Suspense>`)*.
+It lets you use `<Suspense>` to break down your app into smaller independent units.
 As a result, your app’s users will see the content sooner and be able to start interacting with it much faster.
+When the data for a component is ready on the server, React will send additional HTML into the same stream, as well as a minimal inline `<script>` tag to put that HTML in the “right place”.
 Read "New Suspense SSR Architecture in React 18": https://github.com/reactwg/react-18/discussions/37

 ```js
 import { renderToPipeableStream } from 'react-dom/server';